rorycl/rm2pdf/README.md

 15 September 2022

-This 0.1.3 release embeds an A4 template which is used when no template is provided for rendering a notebook or when rendering a annotated pdf with inserted pages.
+This 0.1.4 release adds support for rmapi zip files.
+As directory and zip file support is through go's `fs.FS` (hierarchical file system) module, further ways of mounting filesystems, such as through ssh, should be possible.

-go 1.16+ is now needed for `rm2pdf` due to the use of embedded files.
+Note that go 1.16+ is needed for `rm2pdf` due to the use of embedded files, added in v0.1.3.

 Recent releases:
+* 0.1.3 : add embedded A4 template
 * 0.1.2 : support custom pen configuration, see `config_example.yaml`.
 * 0.1.1 : allow input paths with suffixes (such as `.content`).
 * 0.1.0 : added support for landscape mode files.